antonioribeiro/dev-box/README.md

 An Ubuntu Development Box Provisioner in [Ansible](http://www.ansibleworks.com/docs/intro_installation.html).
 ----------------------------------------------------------------------------------

-This system is currently PHP and **Laravel** focused, but it can easily be extended.
+This set Ansible of roles are made to install a complete development Linux box with services and tools focused on [PHP](http://php.net/) and [Composer Packages](https://getcomposer.org/), but it can easily be extended.

+Every single role is optional, you can select what you need to install, per box, in your hosts file.

 ### What's In The Box?